 FingerprintDive into the research topics of 'Mapping the Internal Recognition Surface of an Octanuclear Coordination Cage Using Guest Libraries'.
 Together they form a unique fingerprint.

-- Department of Chemical Sciences - Lecturer in Chemistry
+- Department of Chemical Sciences - Senior Lecturer in Chemistry

 - School of Applied Sciences